shubhamg2-optimus/Python_Reusable_Framework/README.md

 * Python version information should be displayed

 2. Browsers
-* Latest versions of Chrome must be installed (used Desktop chrome version: 70.0.3538.102)
+* Latest versions of Chrome and Firefox must be installed (used Desktop chrome version: 70.0.3538.102)

 3. Appium